Best Inversion Table Reviews For Back Pain

 So basically while studies weren’t able to conclusively prove the benefits of inversion tables, the 2001 Physical Therapy Journal study puts forward the case that back pain is more effectively managed by doing exercise than by not doing so.

-So you may want to use an inversion table and/or have a suitable back exercise regime.
+So you may want to use a good inversion table and/or have a suitable back exercise regime.

 Inversion Tables cost on average between $100 and $400.
 The main function of course is to invert the body, therefore the cheaper versions are there for people that only care about getting the basic job done.
 The question of which inversion table is best for the money is also really question of whether you just want a table that is good at getting the job done, or if you want one with all the extra padding, bells and whistles on it.